bbc/psammead/packages/components/psammead-useful-links/README.md

 ## Description

-The `UsefulLinks` component implements a Link Promo type that accesses links that provide information about various things to do with this world service website. `UsefulLinks` consists of a wrapper and a link element when there is only one useful item.
+The `UsefulLinks` component implements a Link Promo type that accesses links with information about various things to do with the world service website. `UsefulLinks` consists of a wrapper and a link element when there is only one useful item.
 In case there are multiple items, `UsefulLinks` consists of an unordered list with list items.

 ## Installation